pinout-xyz/Pinout.xyz/src/en/overlay/adafruit_matrix_bonnet.md

 * Simple design - plug in power, plug in IDC cable, code.
 * Power protection circuitry - you can plug a 5V 4A wall adapter into the HAT and it will automatically protect against negative, over or under-voltages.
-* Onboard level shifters - these convert the RasPi's 3.3V to 5.0V logic for clean and glitch free matrix driving
+* On-board level shifters - these convert the Raspberry Pi's 3.3V to 5.0V logic for clean and glitch free matrix driving

 This bonnet is compatible with any Pi that has a 2x20 header.